robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - [Il modello otto-novecentesco ha fallito](324-il-modello-otto-novecentesco-ha-fallito.md#?target=_blank) &nbsp; (2025-06-14)

 Please, tell me we are not going to fall in it again!?
 Well, same heads, same ideas, same story.
-Which is the main reason because sometimes in our history heads have fallen, wildely.
+Which is the main reason because sometimes in our history heads have fallen, wildly.
 In a revolution or in a war, and the main difference between these two is **who** determines the enemy of the people: their governments (war) or themselves (revolution).

 - [Meglio un monarca assoluto che una strega sul pisello](326-meglio-un-mondarca-assoluto-di-una-strega-sul-pisello..md#?target=_blank) &nbsp; (2025-06-20)